 Scribble Spelling is a student favorite!
 Give students this scribble spelling template and a variety of markers.
 Each space on the scribble spelling mat gets a word and it is written with the same color repeatedly.
-You can download a free Scribble Spelling activity by clicking the button below!
+You can download a free Scribble Spelling activity below!

 This fun spelling activity truly is magical!
 Students need a white crayon to write their words.
 After he/she writes the word, rub a marker over top of the white crayon to reveal the ghost spelling word.
 Be ready to hear the oooh’s and ahhhh’s!

 Teachers are always looking for ways to get students to practice alphabetizing so why not with spelling words?
 ABC order is the perfect word work activity to practice this skill.

 Grab a handful of magnet letters and watch the engagement happen with this build cover spell activity.
 Students choose a word from their list.
 Then build it with the magnet letters at the top of the sheet.
 Then cover it with their hand or a piece of paper and while it is covered it needs to get written on the paper.